 • Total Heart Health, by Richard Schneider, MD FACC.
 How to prevent and reverse heart disease and its risk factors — stress, high blood pressure, cholesterol, overweight, smoking — naturally and without harmful side effects.
 See www.totalhearthealth.info

-• The Science of Being and Art of Living, by Maharishi Mahesh Yogi.
+• The Science of Being and Art of Living, by Maharishi Mahesh Yogi, founder of the Transcendental Meditation program.
 In this classic book, first published in 1963 and read by millions of people, Maharishi unfolds his vision for “a new humanity, developed in all life’s values — physical, mental, material, spiritual.”
 Available from www.MUMPress.com

 To see more articles on this site, click on "home" below.